 United Kingdom

-IELTS is strongly preferred, especially for visa applications
+IELTS strongly preferred, especially for visa applications

 IELTS Preferred